Schedule for 2022 Quantum Bang

 Q: Can I participate anonymously?

 A: Yes.
 Select both on the sign-up page.
-If you want to be anonymous for one but not the other, please contact an admin.

 Note: We will try to not impose new rules during the challenge period, but we may not have thought of everything.
 In the event that a situation arises, for the current challenge, we will do our best to accommodate things in the favor of the participant(s)—provided that doesn’t penalize other participants.